 How to Treat Phlebitis with Compression Armsleeves

 Phlebitis, or inflammation of a vein, can range in severity from annoying to incredibly painful and serious.
 Thankfully, compression armsleeves can manage and even treat phlebitis symptoms.
 Here’s what you need to know about wearing armsleeves for phlebitis.

 What is Phlebitis: Overview and Symptoms

-Sometimes called thrombophlebitis, phlebitis is used to describe veins that are painful, red and inflamed.
-Phlebitis is actually a symptom of an underlying problem, namely a blood clot that has formed in the vein.
+Sometimes called thrombophlebitis, Phlebitis is the pain and inflammation that comes with clot in a superficial vein.
 While phlebitis usually occurs in the legs, it can also manifest in the arms and may be caused by many factors, including physical trauma or injury, surgery or long periods of inactivity.

-Another type of blood clot, Deep vein thrombosis is much more serious; it occurs when a blood clot forms in the veins of the body, usually in the legs.
+Another type of blood clot, Deep vein thrombosis, is much more serious; it occurs when a blood clot forms in a deep vein of the body, usually in the legs.
 Clots that form in deep veins have a much higher chance of breaking off and traveling to the lungs, resulting in a pulmonary embolism, which can be life-threatening in the most severe cases.
 You won’t be able to see the inflammation directly, but you will be able to feel significant pain and swelling.
 Most DVT cases require medical care immediately, so if you suspect that you have DVT, talk to your doctor right away.